ostermuellerj/DB2/README.md

 # A simple database interface in Java (JDBC, MySQL).

-The database describes the operations of an insurance company.
-The schema contains tables for Clients, Agents, Policies, and Policies Sold.
+A database that emulates the operations of an insurance company.
+The DB's schema contains tables for Clients, Agents, Policies, and Policies Sold.
 Agents have several corresponding Clients, Clients have corresponding Policies.

-The data for populating the database is from `policy_data.txt`, and the SQL schema for implementing these tables is in `schema.txt`.
+Data for populating the DB is from `policy_data.txt`, and the SQL schema for implementing these tables is in `schema.txt`.

 ![Policy data](policy_data.png)